 Take care of your health

-Do not ignore underlying health conditions that could eventually lead to developing heart disease.
-Manage these conditions, take your medication, and consider making lifestyle changes that can help improve your overall physical health.
+Do not ignore underlying health conditions that could eventually lead to developing heart disease, such as chest pain, shortness of breath, and fainting.
+(Mayo Clinic) Managing these conditions, taking your medication, and consider making positive lifestyle changes that can help improve your overall physical health.

 Manage your stress levels

 Not only is smoking an addiction, it also significantly increases the risk of developing heart disease.
-Quitting will not be easy, but the health benefits are plenty.
+Quitting will not be easy, but there are many health benefits to not smoking.

 Know your family history

 If anyone in your family has had heart disease, you may have an increased risk of developing it too.
 Talk to your family about it, and let your doctor know during your next medical check-up so they are aware and can provide the relevant care.

 If you want the assurance of financial security to prepare yourself in the eventuality of you developing heart disease, consider getting a medical plan with Critical Illness coverage.
 It provides financial protection against critical illnesses as soon as you’re diagnosed and covers all eligible treatment costs, so your hard-earned savings remain financially protected.
 Our Critical Illness coverage is open to anyone between 1 and 70 years old, providing you with financial protection against heart disease regardless of age.

 To find out more about our Critical Illness coverage plans, talk to a PruBSN Takaful Agent today and let’s start taking good care of our heart.